stepadenisov/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This file describes variable names of dataset "output_data.csv"

 First two columns are:
-subj - number of subject
+* subj - number of subject
-activity - type of activity performed by subject
+* activity - type of activity performed by subject

 Remaining columns are features (descibes below).
-Feature variables were averaged for each activity and each subject.
+Feature variables presented in this dataset were averaged for each activity and each subject.

 Feature Selection